jhammer22/omaha/README.md

-# nteractive MERN Stack Single-Page Application
+# Interactive MERN Stack Single-Page Application
-project 3

   ## Description
 In this project, out group will conceive and execute a design that solves a real-world problem.
 In creating our first collaborative MERN-stack single-page application, we'll combine a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end, implementing user authentication with JWT to build a user-focused platform.
 YWe will continue to build on the agile development methodologies you’ve used throughout this course.
 These include storing our project code in GitHub, managing our work with a project management tool, and implementing feature and bug fixes using the Git branch workflow and pull requests.